Understanding and Bridging the Planner-Coder Gap: A Systematic Study on the Robustness of Multi-Agent Systems for Code

 \subsection{Monitor Agent Insertion}

-To enhance plan quality and strengthen planner-coder alignment, we introduce a monitor agent between planner and coder.
-This new agent in the whole MAS pipeline performs two critical tasks: \textit{plan interpretation} and \textit{code check}.
-The monitor agent serves as a crucial mechanism to compensate for the information loss inherent in the process of code generation.
+Recent studies show that LLMs can provide evaluation highly aligned with humans~\cite{wang2025can,zheng2023judging}.
+Building upon this insight, we introduce a monitor agent between planner and coder to enhance plan quality and strengthen planner-coder alignment.
+This new agent performs two critical tasks: \textit{plan interpretation} and \textit{code check}, serving as a crucial mechanism to compensate for the information loss inherent in the code generation process.
+Note that this design is motivated by recent findings that specialized agents executing well-defined coordination and evaluation subtasks achieve superior reliability~\cite{fourney2024magentic,valmeekam2023planning}.
+By focusing on these well-defined, atomic tasks, the monitor exhibits greater robustness compared to the multi-stage transformations between planner and coder that trigger the planner-coder gap.

 \parh{Plan Interpretation.} Despite remarkable efforts in previous work~\cite{dong2024self,zhang2024pair,islam2024mapcoder} to devise sophisticated prompting structures for planning agents, they primarily focus on choosing the right algorithm without considering the information transmission loss in MASs (see~\E~\ref{eq:plan1},~\ref{eq:plan2}).
 As discussed in \S~\ref{subsection:formulation}, the multi-stage transformation process of MAS introduces information loss, where the planner generates generally correct logic but discards implementation-critical details, leading to incorrect code implementations by the coder.